aurule/HiToDo/README.md

 # HiToDo

+*Version 0.9.X*

 HiToDo is a heirarchical task list manager inspired by [ToDoList](http://www.abstractspoon.com/tdl_resources.html).
-It's designed to reproduce those features which I found most useful and needed in day-to-day use.
+It's designed to reproduce those features which I found most useful and necessary in day-to-day use.
 There's a lot more that ToDoList can do, so check it out if you run Windows!

 Although it isn't completely finished, HiToDo is stable and fairly usable for non-critical task management.
 However, I wouldn't recommend it for production use without a lot of backups and the patience to recreate lists as the format changes.